Fast Computing Formulas for some Dirichlet L-Series: Computing Dirichlet L-Series

 \subsection{Primary $\boldsymbol{L}$--Series}

-Before presenting the reduced identities for $L_k(s),\ s=2,3$, it is necessary to set up (some not well) known fast formulas for primary \textit{L}--Series:$\ \pi,\ \zeta(3)$, $L_{-3}(2)$ and Catalan's constant $G$ that are required by the algorithms.
+Before presenting the reduced identities for $L_k(s),\ s=2,3$, it is necessary to set up (some not well) known fast formulas for primary \textit{L}--Series:$\ \pi,\ \zeta(3)$, $L_{-3}(2)$ and Catalan's constant $G$ that take part in the algorithms.